All Episodes

 I can't recall if it was about the beating in the media, but there's no question that the Democrats are now being devoured by the identity politics monster they created.

-For literally decades and decades, they have been women hear me roar.
+For literally decades and decades, they have been women, hear me roar.

-The bottom line is they've created that now, they don't know what to do with a conservative woman who's tough and strong.
+Now they don't know what to do with a conservative woman who's tough and strong because they can't turn around and attack her.

 Well, I think they sound the alarm.

-Now they are using Hillary Clinton again just to support who attack her and make her cry.
+Now they are using Hillary Clinton again just to support, who attack her and make her cry.

-Quickly, we're up against the the clock.
+Quickly, we're up against the clock.

-Go be quick, please.
+Be quick, please.

 Well, I don't know.

-Look, I gotta let you go, Miguel.
+I got to let you go, Miguel.

-We're up against the clock, but there are plenty of Eskimos in Alaska, obviously.
+But there are plenty of Eskimos in Alaska, obviously.

-Look, there's another myth that needs to be dispelled real quick here, too, that you brought up or touched on tangentially, and that is the notion that, well, Republicans and and conservatives must be sexist.
+Look, there's another myth that needs to be dispelled real quick here, too, that you brought up or touched on tangentially, and that is the notion that, well, Republicans and conservatives must be sexist.

 They've never believed in strong women.